eddmann/eddmann.github.io/_posts/2014/2014-01-17-transferring-files-using-ssh-and-scp.md

 ---

 When you are managing multiple servers on a daily basis it pays off to invest some time in picking up a few techniques to get jobs finished quicker.
-Provided in this article are a couple of the commands I use frequently when handling files and directories via SSH and SCP.
+Provided in this post are a couple of the commands I use frequently when handling files and directories via SSH and SCP.

 <!--more-->